Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Formalism

 The analysis of weak decays in the SM begins with an effective Hamiltonian constructed from four-fermion operators multiplied by their corresponding Wilson coefficients.
 At low energies, the general effective Hamiltonian governing both $b\to Q \ell^+\ell^- $ and $b\to Q \nu\bar\nu $ transitions can be written as~\cite{Buchalla:2000sk}

 where $Q$ denotes a down-type quark, $s$ or $d$.
-Here, $\alpha_e$ is the electromagnetic coupling evaluated at the $b$-quark mass scale $m_b$, $V_{ij}$ are the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements, and $G_F$ is the Fermi constant.
+Here, $\alpha_e$ is the electromagnetic coupling evaluated at the $b$-quark mass scale $m_b$, $V_{ij}$ are the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements~\cite{ParticleDataGroup:2024cfk}, and $G_F$ is the Fermi constant~\cite{ParticleDataGroup:2024cfk}.
 The quantities $C_i(\mu)$ are the short-distance Wilson coefficients at the renormalization scale $\mu$, while $O_i(\mu)$ denote the corresponding local operators encoding long-distance dynamics.
-Contributions proportional to the Cabibbo-suppressed CKM combination $V_{uQ}^*V_{ub}$ are neglected, as they are numerically much smaller than those proportional to $V_{tQ}^*V_{tb}$.
+Contributions proportional to the CKM combinations $V_{uQ}^*V_{ub}$ and $V_{uQ}^*V_{ub}$ are strongly canceled due to the Glashow-Iliopoulos-Maiani (GIM) mechanism~\cite{Glashow:1970gm} and can therefore be safely neglected in an FCNC process.
 For $\ell^+\ell^-$ final states, the dominant SM contributions arise from the electromagnetic dipole operator $O_7$ and the semileptonic operators $O_{9\ell}$ and $O_{10\ell}$.
-The decay amplitude for the exclusive process $\mathcal{B}_i\to \mathcal{B}_f \ell^+\ell^-$ is obtained by sandwiching the effective Hamiltonian between the initial- and final-state baryon states, yielding
+The decay amplitude for the exclusive process $\mathcal{B}_i\to \mathcal{B}_f \ell^+\ell^-$ is obtained by sandwiching the effective Hamiltonian between the initial- and final-baryon states, yielding

 where $\sigma^{\mu\nu}=\frac{i}{2}(\gamma^\mu\gamma^\nu-\gamma^\nu\gamma^\mu)$.
 The effective Wilson coefficients $C_{7,9,10}^{\rm eff}$ include the one-loop matrix elements of the four-quark operators $O_{1,2,\ldots,6}$.
 In the numerical analysis presented below, we adopt the next-to-leading logarithmic results for the Wilson coefficients evaluated at the scale $\mu=m_b$, namely $C_7^{\rm eff}=-0.2923$, $C_9^{\rm eff}=4.0749$, and $C_{10}^{\rm eff}=-4.3085$~\cite{Descotes-Genon:2013vna}.
 It is important to emphasize that, in addition to short-distance contributions, $C_9^{\rm eff}$ receives sizable long-distance effects from real $c\bar c$ resonant states belonging to the $J/\psi$ family~\cite{Gutsche:2013pp}.
 The impact of these long-distance contributions will be discussed in detail in the next section.
 Since the operator $O_{10\ell}$ does not renormalize under QCD, its Wilson coefficient is scale independent at $\mu=m_b$.
 Any residual scheme dependence must cancel in the physical decay amplitude once all contributions are consistently taken into account.